 The Ménière’s Society, which is the only charity in the UK dedicated solely to supporting people with inner ear disorders, has organised Balance Awareness Week to raise awareness of how dizziness and balance problems affect people and where they can find support.

-The good news is, there are are many practical ways in which the built environment can assist those with balance disorders.
+The good news is, there are many practical ways in which the built environment can assist those with balance disorders.
 Work in Mind asked the Ménière’s Society to give us a few ideas:

 Some things to think about: